Cairns Southside Judo – the inclusive Next Level Good Sports club

 Courage is probably the value Cairns Southside Judo use in practice and competition the most, but not in the way you’d think.
 “I say to my members, “if you get knocked down, you get up.
 You try again.”
 And they do because of the other values.
 It’s moral courage.
 Sticking by a friend.
 Looking after someone who’s being bullied.
 That’s what gives them the strength.
 That’s something I’m so, so passionate about”, Luke says proudly.

 I want their Judo journey to be the best it can be no matter how long or short it is.
 If you leave Judo, I don’t mind as long you’re going on to do positive things with your life.
 Judo’s not about competition, I don’t push that at the club especially not on the kids.
 We do love to compete though.
 We took 10 people to nationals, we’ve taken club members to Japan to rub shoulders with the absolutely best of the best at the Kodokan Judo Institute.
 They trained with Japanese kids and had an amazing experience.
-We met with high ranking Judo figures in Nagasaki and they said they absolutely love our approach to Judo.
-Approach to competition that is effective, but mostly about being the best person you can be.
+We have also met with high ranking Judo figures visiting us here in Cairns from Nagasaki and they said they absolutely love our approach to Judo.
+Approach to training that is effective, but mostly about being the best person you can be.

 Going Next Level with Good Sports and in life